igrishaev/pg2/docs/listen-notify.md

 You can share the same executor object across many connections.

-In the examples above, we don't close executors object that we produced.
+Above, we don't close executors that we produced.
 But ideally, one should close them when stopping the program.

-Since the `:fn-notification` function is executed in the background, consider wrap its logic with try/catch to make it obvious when something goes wrong.
-Without it, it's impossible to say if processing was successful or not.
+Since the `:fn-notification` function is executed in the background, consider wrap its logic with try/catch to make exceptions visible.
+Otherwise, it's impossible to say if processing was successful or not.
 A small demo:

 ~~~clojure
 (defn notification-handler [notification]